Ronald Bosma

 ]

-As you can see, the frontend IP configuration is linked to the previously added public IP address.
-We’ll accept traffic on the standard HTTPS port 443
+As you can see, the frontend IP configuration is linked to the public IP address.
+The application gateway accepts traffic on the standard HTTPS port 443, so an SSL certificate is configured as well.
+The HTTP listener ties these components together.
+We’ll refer to this listener as the HTTPS listener for the remainder of this post.

 SSL Certificate